anandsesha/TA-JS-methods-TJaaad/block-BJaadd/code/array-methods.md

 17. `forEach`

+- Parameter: accepts a callback function.
+And optional parameters like current value of the elemnt, index array and initial value.
+   - Return: undefined.
+   - Example:
+     ```js
+     let num = [5, 12, 8, 130, 44];
+     num.forEach(num => console.log(num)); // undefined
+     ```
+   - `forEach` method basically gives access to each element of the array.
+   - No it does not mutate the original array

 18. `map`

+- Parameter: a call back function which accepts a function reference.
+We can also provide optional parameters like index, array.
+   - Return: a new array which has the result of the function it executes.
+   - Example:
+     ```js
+     let num = [1, 4, 9, 16];
+      num.map((num) => num > 2); // [false, true, true, true]
+     ```
+   - `map` method executes the callback function and stores the result of that in a new array in the same index as input is taken.
+   - No it does not mutate the original array.

 19. `pop`

 - Parameter: an element which can be a number string etc of any type.